-Deadline: October 6, 2019
+Deadline: September 6, 2020

 Prizes: participation in the exhibition

+Give us pause in our present time of turmoil and uncertainty, by showing us the likenesses of those that inspire and fill you with hope.
 Analog and digital manipulation in all its forms welcome.
 Monochrome or color, all subjects, analog, digital or antique processes, photographers of all skill levels and locations are welcome.

 All photographers regardless of location, age or skill level.
 Images previously selected for exhibition at the SE Center for Photography within two years of the current exhibition are not eligible.